-NEW YORK (September 13, 2021) – The vast majority (86.7%) of C-suite and other executives say they expect the number of cyberattacks targeting their organizations to increase over the next 12 months, according to a recent Deloitte poll.
-And while 64.8% of polled executives say that ransomware is a cyber threat posing major concern to their organizations over the next 12 months, only 33.3% say that their organizations have simulated ransomware attacks to prepare for such an incident.
+Almost all C-suite and other executives (87 percent) expect the number of cyberattacks targeting their organizations to increase over the next 12 months, according to a recent Deloitte survey.
+But while 65 percent say that ransomware is their primary cyber threat concerns, only one-third say their organizations have simulated ransomware attacks to prepare for such an incident.

-“Over the past 12-18 months, executives across industries and sectors have witnessed — and increasingly experienced first-hand — the jaw-dropping frequency, sophistication, cost, and both economic and operational impacts of ransomware attacks,” said Curt Aubley, Deloitte Risk & Financial Advisory detect and respond practice leader and managing director, Deloitte & Touche LLP.
-“As some ransomware can evade antivirus tools and attackers find more ways to pressure victims to pay ransoms, these attacks often have national and global repercussions.
-There’s no time to waste when it comes to honing and testing incident response programs for ransomware and other cyber events.”
+“Over the past 12 to 18 months, executives across industries and sectors have witnessed — and increasingly experienced first-hand — the jaw-dropping frequency, sophistication, cost, and both economic and operational impacts of ransomware attacks,” said Curt Aubley, managing director of Deloitte & Touche.

-More than 50 C-suite and other executives were polled online during a webcast held on June 24, 2021 about cyber threat detection and response.
-Participating executives held leadership roles in areas including corporate boards (36.7%), IT (34.4%), risk management (12.2%) and security and privacy (6.7%).
+More than 50 C-suite and other executives were polled online during a Deloitte webcast held June 24, 2021 about cyber threat detection and response.
+Participating executives held leadership roles in areas including corporate boards (37 percent), IT (34 percent), risk management (12 percent) and security and privacy (6.7 percent).
 Answer rates differed by question.

 Deloitte provides audit, consulting, tax and advisory services to hundreds of companies, including nearly 90 percent of the Fortune 500 and more than 7,000 private companies.
 Learn more at www.deloitte.com.